MathysB21/MathysB21/README.md

 - 👋 Hi, I’m @SirChillsalot
-- 👀 I’m interested in various programming languages and more specifically Artificial Intelligence, Machine Learning and Neural Networks
+- 👀 I’m interested in various programming languages and more recently Cloud Computing, Artificial Intelligence, Machine Learning and Neural Networks
-- 🌱 I’m currently learning Python, Java and C#.
-At the moment I am working on my IT degree in Software Engineering.
+- 🌱 I recently graduated my BSc IT (Software Engineering) degree with Cum Laude honours.
+I’m currently studying and upskilling in Java and C#.
 - 💞️ I’m looking to collaborate on any projects involving A.I., Machine Learning or Automation of tasks
 - 📫 How to reach me:
     $E-mail me @ pieterm.basson@gmail.com